What Is Restricted Cash?

 For example, changes in the cash because the repayments of borrowings are reported under cash flow from financing activities.

-Compensating balance is a minimum cash balance that a company is required to maintain in an account especially maintained as part of a contractual agreement with a potential or current lender.
-A compensating balance is generally used to offset bank’s costs partially when lending out money which is typically calculated as a loan percentage.
-For example, a company agrees to keep $800,000 in a bank account in exchange for that bank extending $8 million credit line.
-Compensating balances are often considered as restricted cash and must be reported on a company’s balance sheet.
+Compensating balance is a minimum cash balance that a company must maintain in an account primarily maintained as part of a contractual agreement with a potential or current lender.
+A compensating balance is generally used to offset a bank’s costs when lending out money partially.
+It is typically calculated as a loan percentage.
+For example, a company agrees to keep $800,000 in a bank account in exchange for that bank extending an $8 million credit lineCredit LineA line of credit is an agreement between a customer and a bank, allowing the customer a ceiling limit of borrowing.
+The borrower can access any amount within the credit limit and pays interest; this provides flexibility to run a business..
+Compensating balances are often considered restricted cash and must be reported on a company’s balance sheet.

 How To Audit